|Pilot Captain Robert L. Coleman, O-789137 (MIA / KIA) Wilmington, DE

 Crashed December 3, 1943

 under the command of Lt.
 Col Edward W. Scott.
-On October 1, 1943 departed the United States and ferried overseas via Hawaii to Australia.
+On October 1, 1943 departed the United States and ferried overseas via Hickam Field to Australia.

-On December 3, 1943 took off from Horanda No. 4 Airfield near Dobodura on an armed reconnaissance mission over the Bismarck Sea.
+On December 3, 1943 took off from Horanda No. 4 Airfield near Dobodura piloted by Captain Robert L. Coleman on an armed reconnaissance mission over the Bismarck Sea.
 Reported as missing between Dobodura and Hanover

 Island off the northwestern coast of New Britain in the Bismarck Sea.
 At 0035/L this B-24 radioed "Why